-The advantages are much quicker transfer speed than infra-red, low power consumption and compatibility with almost all other Bluetooth enabled devices.
-There have been upgrades to the Bluetooth specification recently and it is a good idea to check which specification your potential purchase has:
+Compared to legacy wireless data technologies such as infra-red, Bluetooth offers low power consumption and broad compatibility across may product categories.
+There have been many upgrades to the Bluetooth specification over the years and it is a good idea to check which specification your potential purchase has:

-The uses for Bluetooth are considerable and the most common is a Bluetooth headset connected to a mobile phone but there are countless ways in which owning a Bluetooth enabled device could be advantageous:
+The uses for Bluetooth are considerable.
+The most common is audio streaming, from say a smartphone to a Bluetooth headset or car stereo.
+There are though countless ways in which owning a Bluetooth enabled device could be advantageous:

-The key difference between Bluetooth and older standards is that it does not work by line of sight and thus offers greater flexibility when connecting two devices- as long as they are within range they will talk to each other.
+Bluetooth does require line of sight and so offers greater flexibility when connecting two devices.
+As long as they are within range they will be able to communicate.